 Charges for vessel visits are normally invoiced to the vessel operator.
-Yacht visitors may elect to be invoiced in advance or can pay in pounds sterling (credit card, cash, cheque, or travellers' cheques) or in equivalent United States dollars or Euros (cash or travellers' cheques) to the Government Officer at King Edward Point upon arrival at Grytviken.
+Yacht visitors may elect to be invoiced in advance or can pay in pounds sterling or in equivalent United States dollars or Euros (credit card or cash) to the Government Officer at King Edward Point upon arrival at Grytviken.